Blaisorblade/pdbp.github.io/index.md

 ## **Warning**

- - This document and the library it describes are *very opiniated*.
+ - This document and the library it describes are opiniated.
  - This is work in progress.
 Expect frequent changes.

 Before starting, let's present a bit of history.